ollie1205/Motobike_Theft_Project/README.md

 230087778 - COM6017M - Internet of Things Project

 The moto_theft is the main code for the project which is uploaded to the Arduino Uno R4 WiFi.
+All sensitive keys have been removed for the public repository.
+(API, SSID and password, LoRaWAN Keys)

 Ive also uploaded the library for the Edge AI model which was trained in edge impulse, named moto_theft_detection_inferencing in the edge_ai_model folder.